sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 Note: This may take a few minutes, depending on how busy the server is.

-**If your Galaxy server does not have the yeast genome available from the built-in genome menu, you will need to download it**

-The yeast genome in question can be download from Illumina's iGenome page [using this link](ftp://igenome:G3nom3s4u@ussd-ftp.illumina.com/Saccharomyces_cerevisiae/UCSC/sacCer2/Saccharomyces_cerevisiae_UCSC_sacCer2.tar.gz).
-The whole genome fasta file is located in the folder `Saccharomyces_cerevisiae/UCSC/sacCer2/Sequences/WholeGenomeFasta`

 #### 2. Rename the output files